 It normally takes place twice a year in May and in October in many places around the world.
 These places are called postos aplicadores.
 You can check here if there is a posto aplicador in your country or here, if you live in Brazil.
 If there isn’t, it’s good to check it close to the registration date, as they are always opening new centers.

 Registration normally opens 2 to 3 months before the exam for 10 days only.
-It costs R$ 200,00 in Brazil and up to US$ 100 (or equivalent) abroad.
+It costs R$ 200,00 in Brazil and up to US$ 100 (or equivalent) abroad (this is the price by the time I’m writing this blog post).

 What’s the exam like?